 Ads Rating Project massive timesheet disapproval: on purpose or unprofessional approach?

-It appears that lately there are a lot of problems with the Lionbridge payment systems and it’s not actually a new thing.
+It appears that lately there are a lot of problems with the Lionbridge payment systems that has resulted in a timesheet disapproval and it’s not actually a new thing.
 According to comments of my readers and discussions on https://www.reddit.com/r/WorkOnline/comments/9b0n2n/lionbridge_scammers/ (2018), https://www.reddit.com/r/WorkOnline/comments/cvol9y/lionbridge_scammers_2/ (2019, August),https://www.reddit.com/r/WorkOnline/comments/d95mwc/lionbridge_scammingasking_to_remove_hours_again/

-The problem on their ends appears to be that the hours that are being submitted don’t match their data.
+The problem on their end which results in the timesheet disaproval appears to be that the hours that are being submitted don’t match their data.
 What it means is that the amount of tasks completed isn’t matching up with what your submitted amount is.
 But here’s the thing; if suddenly the Lionbridge payment department starts seeing a lot of discrepancies in time sheets and the data that they have, shouldn’t they realize that there is a problem somewhere?
 Now suddenly here you have a bunch of people being asked to shave a lot of hours off their time sheets, and even people who have been working for the company for a long time and then suddenly are having issues.
 It seems that Lionbridge doesn’t care about any of this and are sticking to their guns and won’t budge on time sheets.
+If you were subject to a timesheet disapproval then you might be stuck with it.

 The big question is does no one at Lionbridge see this as a problem?
 Or is there something else going on?